TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/4. Continuous Data Module/Continuous Spike Analysis/Functions/README.txt

 % case user wants to export them
 % 15.
 PlotAppearance: structure holding plot style information like color
 % and linewidth
+% 16.PreservePlotChannelLocations: double, 1 or 0 whether to preserve
+% original spacing between active channel (in case of inactiove islands between active channel)

 % Output:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in